• Skip to primary navigation

 That should cover it for DNS cache issues.
 If you are still having problems you can always reboot your machine, this should resolve any DNS inaccuracies on your computer.

-Filed Under: Apple, Computers, Guides, How To, Internet, Mac, OSXTagged With: dns cache, flush dns, Guide, How To, internet, IP, lion, Mac, mac commands, Mountain Lion, OSX, terminal
+Filed Under: Apple, Computers, Guides, How To, Internet, Mac, OSX Tagged With: dns cache, flush dns, Guide, How To, internet, IP, lion, Mac, mac commands, Mountain Lion, OSX, terminal

 • « Go to Previous Page

-• Go to page 1
+• Page 1

-• Go to page 2
+• Page 2

-• Go to page 3
+• Page 3

 • Go to Next Page »